 By drawing upon the periodic motion of planets for inspiration, Thomson was able to create a system of sound that is both incredibly unique and useful for composers.
 This type of music allows for a great deal of creativity and expression, while still maintaining a high level of realism.
 As a result, it is no wonder that systems music has become so popular in recent years.

 AIR Studios’ Studio 1

-Other libraries that have been recorded in this location are Studio Orchestra Professional, Spitfire Studio Brass Professional, Spitfire Studio Strings Professional, Spitfire Studio Woodwinds Professional, Bernard Herrmann Composer Toolkit, Spitfire Chamber Strings, Chamber Strings Evolutions and any of our Swarm libraries.
+Other libraries that have been recorded in this location are Studio Orchestra Professional, Spitfire Studio Brass Professional, Spitfire Studio Strings Professional, Spitfire Studio Woodwinds Professional, Bernard Herrmann Composer Toolkit, Spitfire Chamber Strings, Chamber Strings Evolutions, and any of Spitfire Audio’s Swarm libraries.

 Another EVO ?

 KEPLER ORCHESTRA is related to Spitfire Audio’s Evo Grid, but it The new KEPLER ORCHESTRA from Spitfire Audio is related to their previous Evo Grid, but it is not an EVO as you are used to.
 The new invention is called Systems Grid which you can think off as an articulation mapping mechanism.